xyproto/zsnes/README.md

 This is a fork of ZSNES that aims to solve this.

 Running `make` produces a 32-bit x86 ELF executable that can be run on an 64-bit x86 system.
-Large parts of ZSNES is written in 32-bit x86 Assembly, which is not easily ported to other platforms or systems.
+The remaining 32-bit x86 Assembly is five files under `video/`; everything else, including the 65816/SPC700 core and every coprocessor, is C. `make portcheck` reports how much of the tree already builds for x86-64.

 Goals and non-goals: